 Please note that this is a federal grant.
 All **grant recipients** must have a valid DUNS number (you will need to acquire a DUNS number prior to accepting Federal funds).
 For more information about the DUNS number, please visit the FAQ section.

-**Grant Applicants do not require a DUNS number at the time of submission**
+**Grant Applicants do not require a DUNS number at the time of application submission**

 Please contact Ms. Niharika Chibber Joe njoe[at]jusfc[dot]gov with specific questions regarding the program.